On transformation formulas of $p$-adic hypergeometric functions: Transformation Formulas

 \section{Transformation Formulas}

 In this section, we will recall two conjectures of $p$-adic hypergeometric functions.
-The first one is ``Transformation Formulas between $p$-adic hypergeometric functions $\widehat{\mathscr{F}}_{a,...,a}^{(\sigma)}(t)$ and $p$-adic hypergeometric functions of logarithmic type'' and the second one is ``Transformation formula on Dwork's $p$-adic hypergeometric Functions''.
-Then we prove the second conjecture implies the first conjecture.
+The first one is ``Transformation formulas between $\mathscr{F}_{a}^{(\sigma)}(t)$ and $\widehat{\mathscr{F}}_{a}^{(\sigma)}(t)$'' and the second one is ``Transformation formulas of Dwork's $p$-adic hypergeometric functions $\mathscr{F}^{{\rm Dw}}_{a}(t)$''.
+Our main result in this paper is to prove that the second conjecture implies the first one.